 The increased time spent in the air isn’t the only unfavourable effect of the climate change on aviation.
 Research shows that passengers should expect more turbulence incidents.
 Every year hundreds of people suffer injuries due to unexpected “bumps” during the flight.
 In 2016 videos such as the one taken on the flight from Abu Dhabi to Jakarta went viral.
 During this flight turbulence was so strong that 31 passengers and crew members had to seek medical help after landing in Indonesia.
 Such incidents make me think that my flight wasn’t as traumatic as I believed!

-Apart from obvious discomfort and dangers, increased turbulence leads also to considerable financial problems.
+Apart from obvious discomfort and dangers, increased turbulence leads also to considerable financial loss.
 Williams’ report states that airlines spend millions of dollars to repair damage caused by turbulence.
-Moreover, sometimes airlines have to find longer routes avoiding places notorious for occurring turbulences, which leads to even more money spent and more pollutants emitted.
+Moreover, sometimes airlines have to find longer routes avoiding notoriously turbulent areas, which leads to even more money spent and more pollutants emitted.
 For us, passengers, it means delays as well as longer flights.

 So fasten your seat belts – just in case.
 And have a safe flight!